Source-Proof Agency Follow-Up

 That is why qualification matters.
 Company size, service need, budget context, timeline, current provider, stakeholder role, and urgency help staff spend time on the right conversations.

-Can iando make prospect follow-up calls for agencies and B2B services firms?
+Can iando make proposal follow-up calls for agencies and B2B services firms?

-Yes, when the team supplies approved contact windows, source rules, opt-out language, qualification questions, calendar paths, and staff handoff rules.
+Yes, when the team supplies approved contact windows, source rules, suppression checks, opt-out language, qualification questions, proposal callback paths, calendar paths, and staff handoff rules.

 Can it quote service pricing or promise results?